 The man I married is barely recognizable.
 I mean, who is this man?
 Oh, he has enough of the same physical resemblance for anyone to know him, with just the usual aging changes.
 I’m talking about the things he has learned to care about, his preferences, as well as some ‘prefer nots’ if you will.
 As far as that goes, I’m thinking he would prefer that I not say these things, but then again, he has changed, so maybe I won’t be in too much trouble.

-About four, maybe five years ago he was at an auction outside Sedalia, Kentucky where one of my mother’s cousins had raised her family.
-When he saw this Purple Martin apartment was to be sold, he became interested and had the privilege of meeting and talking to the man who built it.
+About four, maybe five years ago he was at an auction outside Sedalia, Kentucky where he saw this Purple Martin apartment was to be sold.
+He became interested and had the privilege of meeting and talking to the man who built it.
 Learning only a minimal amount of Martin care, but with a promise of future contact for more info/support, he decided he couldn’t come home without that big, heavy, permanently-attached-to-an-iron-pole apartment house that I named Dorothy.
-It reminded me of the Dorothy that was released inside a tornado in the movie “Twister”.
-So, this man who used to pay absolutely no attention to birds unless it was to shoot them (he was the typical teenager who never had been taught the value of wildlife except for hunting) was now going to play host to a gang of Brazilians.
+It reminded me of the Dorothy from the movie “Twister”.
+So, this man who used to pay absolutely no attention to birds, was now going to play host to a gang of Brazilians.
 I was impressed.